thachmpham/thachmpham.github.io/md/reproduce/filesystem_corrupt.md

 # Overview
 When an inode becomes invalid, the filesystem is considered as corrupted.

-We will reproduce the below issues:
+Reproduce cases:

-- Orphaned file.
+- Create an orphaned file.
-- Invalid file mode.
+- Create an invalid file mode.
-- Two files sharing the same block.
+- Create two files sharing the same block.

 # Setup Lab